 Amazon growth and expansion

 Amazon is scaling at an exponential pace year after year.
 This much is obvious.
 Incredibly, Amazon is currently estimated to be worth more than the top 10 traditional brick and mortar retailers combined.
 If your own e-commerce business is run by selling on the platform, Amazon’s huge success most likely seems very appealing.
-On one hand, it’s an incredibly exciting time to be an Amazon retailer especially if you’re leveraging the FBA program; having access to sticky consumers with Prime memberships who are loyal to shopping on Amazon is ideal.
+On one hand, it’s an incredibly exciting time to be an Amazon retailer especially if you’re leveraging the Fulfillment by Amazon program; having access to sticky consumers with Prime memberships who are loyal to shopping on Amazon is ideal.
 In fact, although Amazon rarely discloses business performance details, analysts have calculated that as of February 2017, there are currently over 66 million Amazon Prime members.
 This means unlimited potential for your growth to skyrocket.

 But as we all know, Amazon itself is a monster that continues to grow more and more arms, and it seems impossible to prevent the beast from getting its hands in every industry imaginable.
 Even Walmart, a retail monster of its own accord, is struggling to maintain pace with Amazon in today’s digital age.
 In an effort to keep up, Walmart recently eliminated the fee associated with two-day shipping to try and gain a competitive edge.
 Firing back where it hurts, Amazon started testing a new Prime service for grocery pick-up in 15 minutes, a direct challenge to Walmart’s infamous grocery service.
 Not just that, but yesterday, I personally ordered something using Amazon’s new “Prime Now” service and received my package within 2 hours of placing my order.
 In today’s age of instant gratification, competing with that is next to impossible.